Nicolae Paulescu: Nobel Prize controversy

 After Banting and Macleod were awarded the 1923 Nobel Prize in Physiology or Medicine, Nicolae Paulescu wrote to the Nobel Prize committee claiming that he had discovered insulin first.
-However, his claims to priority cannot be sustained.
 Paulescu prepared pancreatic extract in 1916 and tested it in dogs, but Israel Kleiner tested pancreatic extract in dogs in 1915, as did George Ludwig Zuelzer in 1906.
 Zuelzer also wrote to the Nobel Prize committee asserting priority.
 All of these earlier attempts had produced pancreatic extracts that caused side effects in dogs or humans.
 The Toronto team had noticed the same side effects with their earlier extracts, but they continued working on the problem until they had purified insulin.

 Professor Ian Murray was particularly active in working to correct "the historical wrong" against Paulescu.
 Murray was a professor of physiology at the Anderson College of Medicine in Glasgow, Scotland, the head of the department of Metabolic Diseases at a leading Glasgow hospital, vice-president of the British Association of Diabetes, and a founding member of the International Diabetes Federation.
 In an article for a 1971 issue of the Journal of the History of Medicine and Allied Sciences, Murray wrote:

 "Insufficient recognition has been given to Paulesco, the distinguished Roumanian scientist, who at the time when the Toronto team were commencing their research had already succeeded in extracting the antidiabetic hormone of the pancreas and proving its efficacy in reducing the hyperglycaemia in diabetic dogs."

 "In a recent private communication Professor Tiselius, head of the Nobel Institute, has expressed his personal opinion that Paulesco was equally worthy of the award in 1923."